 Jail and Prison Communication Will Become More Affordable for DC Residents Following Federal Rule Changes

+Communication fees are a primary method of resource extraction within jail and prison systems that force primarily Black and brown individuals and families to bear the costs of their own incarceration, as the DC Fiscal Policy Institute documented in a recent report.
 Centuries of dehumanization, segregation, criminalization, and incarceration are evident in the racial disparities within criminal legal systems today: While Black residents represented 45 percent of DC’s population in 2023, they represented nearly 90 percent of people incarcerated in DC Department of Corrections (DOC) facilities and about 95 percent of those in federal Bureau of Prisons (BOP) facilities.

 Table 1

-The lower rates at prisons will particularly benefit DC residents incarcerated at BOP facilities as nearly are located more than 500 miles away from DC; they are more dependent on calls to stay in touch with loved ones compared to in-person visits.
+The lower rates at prisons will particularly benefit DC residents incarcerated at BOP facilities as nearly half of them are located more than 500 miles away from DC; they are more dependent on calls to stay in touch with loved ones compared to in-person visits.
 For people in DC jails and their families, the new caps will only reduce communication costs between $0.15 and $.30 for a 15-minute call (Figure 1).
 These savings will be less comparable than facilities in many other jurisdictions because DC DOC currently sets the price of a phone call at $.08 per minute, well-below the current cap.
 The new rates will start in January 2025 at the Central Detention Facility (a large jail) and in April 2025 at the Correctional Treatment Facility (a medium jail).

 Figure 1